 Features & Benefits of Force-Placed Insurance

-When a lender makes a Commercial, Residential, or Vehicle loan, the loan underwriting decision takes into account
+When a lender makes a Commercial, Residential, or Vehicle loan, the loan underwriting decision takes into account:

-- the creditworthiness of the borrower
+- the creditworthiness of the borrower,

 - as well as the value of the property.

-The lender assumes the credit risk associated with the borrower, but will typically transfer the collateral risk to a force-placed insurance program which will protect the value of the property for the life of the loan.
+The lender assumes the credit risk associated with the borrower, but will typically transfer the collateral risk to a force-placed insurance program, which will protect the value of the property for the life of the loan.

 The borrower is contractually obligated to maintain insurance to protect the collateral, but a 2016 poll from the Insurance Information Institute shows that five percent of homeowners do not maintain coverage.
 We would argue that this percentage has risen since COVID-19.

 The lender relies on insurance to protect the value of the property securing the loan.
 Insurance policies cover common perils including fire and vandalism, but wind and flood may not be covered.
 A lender must monitor the status of these insurance policies that protect the loan’s collateral.